 Ice.
 Apply ice for 10-30 minutes.
 More than 30 minutes can damage the skin.
 The cold reduces blood flow, which in turn reduces pain and inflammation.

 Compression.
 Compress or bandage the injured area to limit any swelling and movement that could damage it further.
 You can use a crepe bandage or a simple elastic bandage.
 Bandage the area snugly but not so tightly that it restricts blood flow.
 Remove the bandage before you go to sleep.

 Elevate.
 Raise the affected area to reduce swelling.

-In addition, you should avoid "HARM", an acronym for things you should avoid in the first 72 hours
+In addition, you should avoid "HARM", an acronym for things you should avoid in the first 72 hours following an injury:

 Heat.
 This can increase blood flow and increase swelling and pain.

 Alcohol should be avoided as it can increase bleeding and delay healing.